EEM0N/End-to-End-Distributed-Tracing/README.md

 ```
 ### Step 2: Deploy Elasticsearch

 Set up Elasticsearch on a separate VM by following the steps in [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-elasticsearch-on-ubuntu-22-04).
-Checks the status of Elasticsearch:

 #### Modify /etc/elasticsearch/elasticsearch.yml
 ```bash